Solenostomus paradoxus

 Solenostomus paradoxus, the ornate ghost pipefish or harlequin ghost pipefish, is a false pipefish of the family Solenostomidae.
 The species' name comes from the Greek paradoxos, referring to this fish's unusual external features.
 With its common name, ghost, referring to its ability to disguise itself and appear and disappear quickly.
-Alluding to the fact that even though it’s a relatively common fish, ornate ghost pipefish are very well-camouflaged and difficult to find.
+Alluding to the fact that even though it is a relatively common fish, ornate ghost pipefish are very well-camouflaged and difficult to find.

 Taxonomy

 This species belongs to the superfamily Syngnathidae and the family Solenostomidae, which consists of only one genus which it also inhabits; Solenostomus.
 Given the extreme differences in coloration between species of the genus Solenostomus, it was a mystery to how many species of ghost pipefish actually exist.
 Currently, there are only a few recognized species under the genus: S. armatus (the long-tailed ghost pipefish), S. cyanopterus (the robust ghost pipefish), S. halimeda (the halimeda ghost pipefish), and S. paraxodus (the ornate ghost pipefish).
 S. paradoxus are distinguishable from other species in the order Syngnathiformes (seahorses, seadragons, and pipefishes) through their characteristic two dorsal fins.
 They continue to maintain distinction from other species in their order by having a more slender, elongate body than their relatives the seahorses.
 When observing the closer relatives in its genus, it continues to differ from its congeners through its possession of abdominal spinules, fourth and fifth plates at the bases of the dorsal and anal fins, and males who possess nasal lamellae which completely fill the nasal cavity.